wp-plugins/editorial-calendar/readme.txt

 The calendar works with three types of post status: <code>draft</code>, <code>publish</code>, and <code>future</code>.
 If you move a <code>publish</code> post to a date after the current day it becomes a <code>future</code> post.
 If you drag a <code>future</code> post to a day before the current day it becomes a <code>draft</code> post.

+= Why doesn't the calendar work with Live Countdown Timer =

+If you use the plugin <a href="http://wordpress.org/extend/plugins/live-countdown-timer/">Live Countdown Timer</a> the editorial calendar will not work.
+There is a conflict in some JavaScript libraries.
+They're working on it.
+For now you must disable Live Countdown Timer if you want to use the WordPress Editorial Calendar.

 == Screenshots ==

 1. See all of your posts and when they'll be published.